 Of important note, Millburn is also a town of artists.
 Millburn has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Millburn’s character.

-Because of many things, Millburn is a great place for families with children to consider.
-First of all, many other families with children live here, making Millburn a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Millburn has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Millburn is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Millburn’s overall crime rate is lower than average for the country.

 Do you like to read, write and learn?
 If you move to Millburn, you'll likely find that many of your neighbors like to as well.
 Millburn is one of the more educated communities in America, with a full 88.01% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.